xulongjun/DesignPattern-Dotnet/README.md

 # DesignPattern-dotnet
+Welcome to my GitHub repository DesignPattern-dotnet, where we delve into the world of design patterns, specifically tailored for C# developers.
+In this repository, we provide concise explanations and practical examples of various design patterns, all implemented in C#.
+To ensure the reliability and effectiveness of these examples, we've employed xUnit for testing.
+This resource is ideal for developers looking to deepen their understanding of design patterns in C#.

 ## Creational design pattern
+Creational Patterns: Focus on ways to create objects.
 [Factory](https://github.com/xulongjun/DesignPattern-Dotnet/blob/main/Creational/Factory/docs/README.md): Creates an instance of several derived classes (high). <br>
 [AbstractFactory](https://github.com/xulongjun/DesignPattern-Dotnet/blob/main/Creational/AbstractFactory/docs/README.md): Creates an instance of several families of classes (high). <br>
 [Builder](https://github.com/xulongjun/DesignPattern-Dotnet/blob/main/Creational/Builder/docs/README.md):  Separates object construction from its representation (medium-low).<br>